gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/explanation/backends.md

 ## Backend switch

 The wrapper [`DifferentiateWith`](@ref) allows you to switch between backends.
-It takes a function `f` and specifies that `f` should be differentiated with the backend of your choice, instead of whatever other backend the code is trying to use.
+It takes a function `f` and specifies that `f` should be differentiated with the substitute backend of your choice, instead of whatever true backend the surrounding code is trying to use.
-In other words, when someone tries to differentiate `dw = DifferentiateWith(f, backend1)` with `backend2`, then `backend1` steps in and `backend2` does nothing.
+In other words, when someone tries to differentiate `dw = DifferentiateWith(f, substitute_backend)` with `true_backend`, then `substitute_backend` steps in and `true_backend` does not dive into the function `f` itself.
-At the moment, `DifferentiateWith` only works when `backend2` supports [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl).
+At the moment, `DifferentiateWith` only works when `true_backend` is either [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) or a [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl)-compatible backend.

 ## Implementations